kevynsax/JogoMatica/README.md

 * Author [**Kevyn Pinheiro Klava**](https://github.com/kevynsax)
 * Tester [**Jefferson Sousa**](https://www.linkedin.com/in/jefferson-sousa-58221775)

-See also the list of [contributors](https://github.com/kevynsax/Chat/contributors) who participated in this project.
+See also the list of other [contributors](https://github.com/kevynsax/Chat/contributors) who participated in this project.

 ## License